thestinger/playpen/README.md

 * The memory of all contained processes is limited via the scope unit's memory control group.
 The memory control group will include usage of the private tmpfs mounts towards the total.
+* The number of tasks is limited via the scope unit's pids control group in addition to the indirect limitation via the memory control group.
 * System call whitelisting forbids all but the `execve` call by default.
 * Device whitelisting prevents reading, writing or creating any devices by default.
 * The initial process and any forked children can be reliably killed.